erictt/computer-science-learning/source/_posts/cs6210/lesson-10.md

 <img src="https://i.imgur.com/oHitOjh.png" style="width: 800px" />

 - The power of simplicity is the key for adoption in system design.
-- Converting a sequential program for video analytics into a distributed program using PTS is straightforward, by interposing channels between computations and using the get/put primitives.
+- Converting a sequential program for video analytics into a distributed program using PTS is straightforward, by **interposing channels between computations and using the get/put primitives**.
 - The PTS programming model uses threads as computational entities and channels as the means of communication between them.

 ### PTS Design Principles